 In case you want to run the tests with eg. a Nightly build of Firefox, mach let you do this with the --binary option:

 With a downloaded desktop Firefox build and tests.zip

 Activate the virtualenv that you installed Marionette in (if you used one), then:

 ./mach build, ./mach package and

-The Marionette Test Runner can take care of launching an Android emulator and a Marionette-enabled Fennec for you, but it needs to know where to find an emulator and an AVD.
-You can use mach commands to set up these pieces.
+The Marionette Test Runner can take care of launching an Android emulator and a Marionette-enabled Fennec for you, but it needs to know where to find an emulator and an AVD, which AVD to use, etc. You can use mach commands to set up these pieces.

 # This command will offer to download and set up an AVD, and use it to launch an emulator # The AVD is likely set up at ~/.mozbuild/android-device/avd ./mach android-emulator # Install Fennec on the emulator ./mach install # Run Fennec at least once to set up a profile ./mach run